hztBUAA/RTOS-Bench/docs/source/3-Extending_rt-bench.markdown

 This step will ensure that all be benchmarks are grouped together and a new link will appear in the [Available Benchmarks](@ref #benchmarks) page.
 Furthermore, documentation specific only to the benchmark set can be placed inside the detailed description in Markdown syntax.

+It also possible and encouraged to create subsets if necessary, documented using the same procedure.

+Folders can be excluded from the documentation by editing the `EXCLUDE` tag in the RT-Bench Doxyfile (`rt-bench/docs/conf/Doxyfile`)

+### Examples

 The [SD-VBS](@ref #SD-VBS) module source file (`rt-bench/docs/source/modules/SD-VBS/SD-VBS.dox`) is a working .dox example.
 The [TACLeBench](@ref #rt-tacle-bench) module source file (`rt-bench/rt-tacle-bench/README.md`) is a working markdown example that is converted to .dox for documentation purposes, while doubling as the submodule repository README.

+Refer to the `setup-tacle`, `compile-tacle`, `clean-tacle` targets in the top-level Makefile (`rt-bench/Makefile`) as examples on how to initialize, build and clean the submodule.

 **NOTE**: For markdown files, the extension has to be `.md`, so that they will not be included in doxygen documentation as pages, but can be convert with the aforementioned script.

-It also possible and encouraged to create subsets if necessary, documented using the same procedure.

-Folders can be excluded from the documentation by editing the `EXCLUDE` tag in the RT-Bench Doxyfile (`rt-bench/docs/conf/Doxyfile`)

 This example will exclude all file in the RT-Bench documentation config folder and in the TACLeBench `parallel` subfolder from being documented:

 ```